quentinjcm/portfolio/_posts/2018-08-08-sunday-morning.md

 >It's very calm out here.
 >Definitely worth getting up so early.
 >A fog horn goes off in the distance.

+Sunday Morning is an experimental film exploring a trip down a tidal river early on a Sunday morning.

 The film is generated in real time on [Shadertoy](https://www.shadertoy.com/).
 You can view the real time version [here](https://www.shadertoy.com/view/Mtdyzl) where you can also explore the code that generates the film.